pncsoares/dotnet-rabbitmq/3.DirectExchange/README.md

 # Direct exchange

+Direct exchange uses routing keys in the header to identify which queue the message should be sent to.

+Routing key is a header value set by the producer.
+The consumer uses the routing key to bind to the queue.
+The exchange does exact match of routing key values.

+# Overview of the code

 ## Producer

 We will start to create a static class named `DirectExchangePublisher.cs` and move the code from the class `QueueProducer.cs` into this new class.